Barry1/CodingTricks/VCS/git.md

 After logging in the first time with you Username and the Token as Password, you will no longer be asked for login credentials.

 For further details see [here][ghcredstore].

+## Mering two unrelated repositories

+Sometimes you might come to the situation, to merge two unrelated repositories - and in best case keep the history.
+But how?
+It is exlained [here][gitmergerepo] or as a Backup in this [archived link][gitmergerepoarchiv].